 - A. The residential character of the lot and dwelling shall be maintained.
-The dwelling must comply with all applicable NC Building Codes necessary to accommodate the home occupation. - B. A sign up to four square feet in area and four feet in height may be allowed as noted in Article 12 provided a sign permit is obtained. - C. No additional buildings or structures shall be added on the property to accommodate the home occupation. - D. No outdoor storage or separate entrance shall be permitted. - E. Instruction in music, dancing, and similar subjects shall be limited to two students at a time. - F. All activities involving the home occupation limited to the hours between 7:30 a.m. and 8:00 p.m. - G. Off-street parking shall be provided in the amount of one parking space per employee in addition to required parking for the residential use of the dwelling.
+The dwelling must comply with all applicable NC Building Codes necessary to accommodate the home occupation. - B. A sign up to four square feet in area and four feet in height may be allowed as noted in Article 12 provided a sign permit is obtained. - C. No additional buildings or structures shall be added on the property to accommodate the home occupation. - D. No outdoor storage or separate entrance shall be permitted. - E. Instruction in music, dancing, and similar subjects shall be limited to two students at a time. - F. Any activities involving outside visitors or clients shall be limited to the hours between 8:00 a.m. and 8:00 p.m. - G. Off-street parking shall be provided in the amount of one parking space per employee in addition to required parking for the residential use of the dwelling.
 All parking must be designed to meet the requirements of Article 10. - H. Commercial vehicles as defined in Section 6.12.3.C. are prohibited as part of the home occupation.